solygambas/next-projects/00-playground/12-dagny-media/README.md

 - using the routing system and creating nested routes.
 - customizing the layout, using the Metadata API and Google Fonts.
+- creating a header and discovering React Server Components.
+- fetching data.

 Based on [Next.js 13 Crash Course | App Directory, React Server Components & More](https://www.youtube.com/watch?v=Y6KDk5iyrYE) by Brad Traversy - Traversy Media (2023).